Franciscans: Third Order

 The Third Order of Saint Francis comprises people who desired to grow in holiness in their daily lives without entering monastic life.
 After founding the Friars Minor and seeing a need, Francis created a way of life to which married men and women, as well as the single and the secular clergy, could belong and live according to the Gospel.

 Secular Franciscan Order

 The Secular Franciscan Order, prior to 1978 also known as the Third Order Secular of Saint Francis, is an order founded by Francis in 1212 for brothers and sisters who do not live in a religious community.
-Members of the order continue to live secular lives, however they do gather regularly for fraternal activities.
+Members of the order continue to live secular lives, and gather regularly for fraternal activities.
 In the United States alone there are 17,000 professed members of the order.

 Members of the Order live according to a Rule composed by St Francis in 1221.
 The Rule was slightly modified through the centuries and was replaced at the turn of the 20th century by Pope Leo XIII, himself a member of the Order.
 A new and current Rule was approved by Pope Paul VI in 1978, and the Third Order was renamed the Secular Franciscan Order.
 It is an international organization with its own Minister General based in Rome.